Volume 1, page 280-289

 It was thus before and remains to this day,

 The god of coinage is ever worshipped.

 It is certain, says Isodorus, that the edifying finds of human intellect spring from a good upbringing or out of natural disposition.
 And where a commendable spirit guides the brush, the depiction is edifying.
-For this LEONARD van ORLEY is also praised, as well as one JACQUES DAMERY of Liege, who mainly depicted
+For this LEONARD van ORLEY is also praised, as well as one WALTHER DAMERY of Liege, who mainly depicted

 emblematic scenes and moral images with their art brush that can raise an attentive mind to virtue.

 ABRAHAM van DIEPENBEECK was born in Den Bosch.
 I do not know when he was born, but he was still alive in 1662.
 From his youth on and from then on spent most of his life on the treatment of transparent objects, that is glass, which he was able to decorate so artfully with figural work and histories with his brush that he was seen in his time as the best master in that art.
 Cornelis de Bie says:

 In the Netherlands he was called the most robust spirit: